 5. Set up a bank account and budget

 A personal budget is key to improving your credit score and financial health.
 With one, you can start paying down debt, build savings, invest and reduce overspending.
 This makes it easier to pay bills on time, thus improving your credit score.
-Plus, with a savings account or emergency fund, you can keep yourself from accumulating more debt.
+Plus, you can keep yourself from accumulating more debt with a savings account or emergency fund.

 Create a budget using an online spreadsheet or by setting up an account at a bank or credit union.
 If you don’t have easy access to a financial institution, there are plenty of convenient, affordable online lenders like Chime.
-There are also various online budgeting tools and apps you can use (ex.
+You can also use various other online budgeting tools and apps (ex.
 Mint).

-Certain information, such as how much money you have in a checking account, doesn’t show up in your credit report.
+Certain information, such as how much money you have in a checking account, doesn’t appear in your credit report.
 However, having an account is beneficial since many lenders and future landlords will factor in your cash assets during the approval process.

 6. Take care of all debts in collections